ansys/ansys-tools-local-product-launcher/examples/example_scripts/plugin.rst

 Launcher code
 ~~~~~~~~~~~~~

 The ``LauncherConfig`` class determines which options are available to the user when configuring the launcher.
-We expose
+It exposes
 a single option ``directory``, which determines which directory the server is to serve files from.

 .. include:: ../../../examples/example_httpserver_plugin/src/example_httpserver_plugin/launcher.py